okanbulut/eirm/README.md

 ***

-### Example 1: EIRM for dichotomous responses
+### Example 1: Rasch model

-The following example shows how to use item-related and person-related explanatory variables to explain dichotomous responses in the verbal aggression data set.
 To set a baseline model, the Rasch model (i.e., fully descriptive model) can be estimated first:

 ```R
 data("VerbAgg")